sms2015/Portfolio2/readme.txt

 You must have all of the following files in your directory to run option 0: ghcnd_all.tar, ghcnd-inventory.txt, ghcnd-stations.txt,Nino_index.csv

-The ghcnd_all.tar.gz file must be downloaded from the NOAA ftp site: ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/

 If 1 is selected the ghcnd_processed.tar file will be used.
 This archive contains 37 files, which contain complete data records (all years, all months between October